Award-winning actresses Penelope Cruz, Catherine Zeta-Jones, Renee Zelwegger and Sharon Stone swear a good night’s sleep

 Ok, so there are health benefits to getting a good night’s sleep, but what does this mean in terms of your video presentations?

 The obvious problem is that you will look tired.
 Energy-wise you’ll appear “flat” onscreen.
-From birth we have been conditioned to look at faces (your viewer will tend to focus on your face) – and since your face will take up the majority of screen space in your video presentation, any tiredness, under-eye circles or lackluster skin tone will appear magnified on-screen – signalling your level of vitality to your viewer (important if you are selling lifestyle products/services via video).
+From birth we have been conditioned to look at faces (your viewer will tend to focus on your face) – and since your face will take up the majority of screen space in your video presentation, any tiredness, under-eye circles, or lackluster skin tone will appear magnified on-screen – signalling a lack of vitality to your viewer (important if you are selling lifestyle products/services via video).

 But it’s more than just “looking tired.”
 A study published in the British Medical Journal photographed adults before and after sleep deprivation.
 Observers judged the people in the sleep-deprived images as being less healthy and less attractive than the comparison photos.